 - CMLP has completed the remainder of the light pole installation and the reconstruction of the electrical vault in front of #75 Commonwealth Avenue.
 The only outstanding work is the temporary asphalt paving of the sidewalk adjacent to the light pole and electrical vault.

 - National Grid has completed their work inside the project limits.

-- CPW’s portion of the project - road and sidewalk reconstruction can only commence after CMLP, National Grid, and private developments have completed their construction in the street right-of-way.
-CPW’s General Contractor (Newport Construction) is experiencing delays and shortages of materials.
-They have not yet provided a schedule of work for the remainder of 2022.
-Additionally, the delays caused by utility work make completion date for the road and sidewalk reconstruction unknown at this time.
+- The start of CPW’s portion of the project - road and sidewalk reconstruction has been significantly delayed by utility work especially National Grid’s.
+The road and sidewalk project will be completed by CPW’s General Contractor (Newport Construction) but they are experiencing delays and shortages of materials.
+Newport has not yet provided a schedule of work but it is expected that the majority of the work will now be completed in 2023.
+CPW has recently identified some additional drainage infrastructure that needs to be reconstructed prior to the roadway work.
+A plan for the drainage work is being developed with the intention to perform the repairs before the end of 2022 but this is dependent on the weather.
 Newport Construction’s work schedule will be provided when it becomes available.
 Notice will be given for any exceptions for work outside of stipulated days and hours to address critical construction needs.

 Pedestrian, Traffic and Access Management:

 CPW Engineering continues to work with CMLP and National Grid to minimize disturbance to the traffic during their utility project construction.
 However, this construction is anticipated to impact some parking spaces and at least one lane of the roadway during certain portions of the construction.
 CMLP's impact to the area will be less and they will have CPD present to mitigate pedestrian and vehicular traffic.
 The Town has received a final traffic management plan from National Grid and it was accepted by CPW and CPD.
 Click Here to access the Traffic Management Plan..